NCEAS/eml/docs/eml-semantic-annotation-primer.md

 "Carbon dioxide"(Subject) "has role"(Predicate) "Greenhouse Gas"(Object)

-While the phrasing is a bit awkward sounding, the meaning is clear by simply depicting the rdfs:Labels of those terms from the ChEBI (Chemical Entities of Biological Interest) and RO (Relation) ontologies, that are both robust OBO Foundry ontologies.
+While the phrasing is a bit awkward sounding, the meaning is clear by simply depicting the rdfs:labels of those terms from the ChEBI (Chemical Entities of Biological Interest) and RO (Relation) ontologies, that are both robust OBO Foundry ontologies.

 As another example: http://purl.obolibrary.org/obo/NCIT_C20461 http://purl.org/dc/elements/1.1/creator https://orcid.org/0000-0003-1279-3709 .